CityBaseInc/airbrake_client/README.md

   * `:options` - (keyword list or function returning keyword list) values that are included in all reports to Airbrake.io.
 See examples below.
   * `:production_aliases` - (list of strings) a list of `"production"` aliases.
-    See the "Setting the environment" section below.
+    See the "Setting the environment in the context" section below.
   * `:session` - can be set to `:include_logger_metadata` to include Logger metadata in the `session` field of the report; omit this option if you do not want Logger metadata.
 See below for more information.